How can remote monitoring of cell cultures improve safety and efficiency?

-To monitor cells in this way, a small microscopy platform is set up inside the CO2-incubator, allowing cells contained in a dish or flask to be monitored in real time over extended periods of time.
-CytoSMART, for example, has developed bright-field microscopy systems that operate from right inside standard incubators.
+To monitor cells in this way, a small microscopy platform is set up inside the CO2-incubator, allowing cells contained in a dish or flask to be monitored in real-time over extended periods of time.
+CytoSMART, for example, has developed brightfield microscopy systems that operate from inside standard incubators.
 These microscopes offer the possibility of performing time-lapse videos of 2D cell cultures grown in standard dishes.

 For more advanced solutions the CytoSMART Omni can be considered.
 This microscope can be used to monitor culture vessels that are used by production facilities to obtain high yields.
 The example below explains how the CytoSMART Omni is used to image the complete area of a HYPERFlask to assess confluency.

-Sounds great, what are some practical applications in BSL-3 and BSL-4 labs?
+Sounds great, but what are some practical applications in BSL-3 and BSL-4 labs?

-How can remote monitoring of cell cultures be used in high containment facilities? is a question we’re oftened asked and we have many examples.
+How can remote monitoring of cell cultures be used in high containment facilities?
+This is a question we are often asked and we have many examples.
 For instance, a typical experiment done in a BSL-3 or BSL-4 lab could be to characterize the infection of host cells by the pathogen in question.
-Upon infection, a permissive cell changes its morphology (detaches, forms syncytium, shrinks), behavior (stops dividing, decreases motility) and, sometimes even dies.
+Upon infection, a permissive cell changes its morphology (detaches, forms syncytium, shrinks), behavior (stops dividing, decreases motility), and, sometimes, even dies.

 While the viruses or intracellular bacteria cannot be easily seen by the naked eye, the effect that the infection has on the cell as a whole can be assessed in terms of cytopathic effects.
 With a remote monitoring system, a kinetic evaluation in which the cytopathic effect is followed and recorded over time could be performed without having to enter the laboratory at every given time point.